Lockleaze-Community-Coding-Club/hangman-club-project/docs/README.md

 ## ✅ How to Contribute

-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for setup and contribution guidelines.
+Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file for git hub branching and how to do pull requests.

 ---